 But interesting enough, in the midst of all these giant bookstores trying to make ends meet, Amazon dubbed as “The Bookstore Killer”, open Amazon Books, its first retail store in Seattle in November 2015.
 Amazon believes the data insights it has developed from selling books online can help the retailer avoid stocking titles that will sit on the shelf collecting dust, thus decided to open a brick-and-mortar bookstore.

-With the statistics and the case studies above, if you are planning or already opening an eCommerce website, how do you minimize the risk of failure?
+With the statistics and the case studies above, if you are planning or already opening an eCommerce website, how do you minimise the risk of failure?
 These are some of some basic pointers:

 No matter how excited you feel about your idea you need to spend some time to evaluate market demands of your idea before stocking up on the product or sign any contract.
 A lot of people skip this essential step because they have too high confidence in their own idea and get carried away.
 Taking the time to go through this process will help you understand whether or not there is a healthy demand of your product.

-When conducting market research around your business idea, there are a few methods you can use:
+When conducting market research around your business idea and how to be successful in ecommerce, there are a few methods you can use:

 - Conduct keyword research

 - Find trends and put the big picture in perspective.

 - Leverage your personal networks and get their honest feedback.

 In 2018 when this article was written, building an eCommerce site is easy.
 Some ecommerce shop can be made ready within 1 hour with minimal charges.
 However the trickiest part is how to get people to know your product, start buying thus How to be successful in ecommerce.
 A common way of doing it is building a “forum” or “community” around your product or services where users can come together to draw a crowd.
 Promote your service to the crowd to create interest.